 Kids consignment shop

-Everyone's looking for a way to save money and what better way than to buy your kids' clothes for less and sell their old clothes back.
+Everyone's looking for a way to save and earn extra money, and what better way to help consumers do that than helping them sell their children's old items – while offering gently used items for less?
 Kids consignment shops can include baby equipment, clothes, furniture and books.
-Best of all, the inventory is cheap and, in most cases, you don't have to pay for it until the items have sold.
-For the cost of the monthly rent and a marketing plan you could be in business in no time.
+The inventory is cheap and, in most cases, you don't have to pay for it until the items have sold.
+For the cost of the monthly rent and a marketing plan, you could be in business in no time.